Characters Introduced in Backstroke of the West

 - Heroic Self-Deprecation: Even though he displays great physical agility, he refers to himself as "disabled person".

-- Honor Before Reason: When Allah Gold says that Ratio Tile owes him seven times, Ratio reminds him that it's actually nine times; the preceding events don't count for some reason.
+- Honor Before Reason: When Allah Gold says that Ratio Tile owes him seven times, Ratio reminds him that it's actually nine times, though the preceding events don't count for some reason.

 - I Have Many Names: His name is translated in more different ways than any other character.